Rockets snap 6-game losing streak, beat Orlando 134-127 - NewsBreak

 Rockets: Thirteen of the Rockets’ first 15 shots were 3-pointers. ...
 Smith and Porter (illness), and Green (left knee contusion) were all game-time decisions, yet all three started.
 Smith flew directly to Orlando after missing Saturday’s game at Minnesota.
 He played 22 foul-plagued minutes and scored three points.

-Magic: Orlando shot 54.9% for the game and made 12 of 25 3-pointers. . . .
-G Markelle Fultz (fractured toe) and G Gary Harris (arthroscopic knee surgery Sept.
+Magic: G Markelle Fultz (fractured toe) and G Gary Harris (arthroscopic knee surgery Sept.
 1) have yet to play this season and are not expected back during the seven-game homestand which ends Nov.
 16.

 Rockets: Play at Toronto on Wednesday night.